harperlangston/cython_examples/README.md

 # cython_val_swap
-Simple example for using Cython / Python / C to call a C swap function from Python.
-Passing by reference
+Simple examples for using Cython / Python / C to call a C functions from Python.
+Passing by reference.

+Examples so far include:
+- swapping two integer values
+- sorting a list of integers

 Based off of this "Hello World" example: https://github.com/stavshamir/cython-c-wrapper